 Children who require further support with reading may have daily 1:1 reading with adults or they attend a variety of intervention programmes run by trained teaching assistants.

 We place an emphasis on comprehension at Bowmandale Primary School and encourage any adults to do the same when reading with children.
 Children are actively encouraged to read widely and we expect all children to read at least four times a week at home to an adult.

 To ensure that the children always have access to a broad range of reading materials we also provide access to digital reading materials that can be used either in school or at home.
-Younger readers have access to Bug Club on line reading materials and our KS2 children all use Reading Plus.
+All of our KS2 children use Reading Plus.

 Within KS2 children carry out daily Shared reading lessons.
 In these lessons they develop their vocabulary knowledge and their comprehension skills - looking at particular question types such as retrieval, inference, prediction and summary.